xavierraffin/xavierraffin.github.io/about.md

 I have experience and convictions in the OpenSource and OpenData areas and like to share it in this blog.

-I live in Toulouse France.
+I live on Vancouver Island Canada.

+I am currently CTO of [Hottakes](https://hottakes.com)

 _This blog is developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)_